 - The presiding judge will be a Tribunal Member, Administrative Law Judge or Hearing Officer.

 - Parties are required to submit their documents to the Tribunal and the other party at least 21 days before the scheduled hearing date, as provided by TTR 287.

 - A party may request that a hearing be conducted "on the file" or telephonically.

 - A party may request that a hearing be adjourned.

 6. Opinion and Judgment

 - If the presiding judge is a Tribunal member, the Opinion and Judgment will be a Final Opinion and Judgment.
-The parties may appeal the Final Opinion and Judgment to the Michigan Court of Appeals, as provided by MCL 205.753 and the Michigan Rules of Court.
+The parties may file a motion for reconsideration or appeal the Final Opinion and Judgment to the Michigan Court of Appeals, as provided by MCL 205.753 and the Michigan Rules of Court.